PathoGenOmics-Lab/VIPERA

 Inputs and outputs

-These parameters are set in two configuration files in YAML format: config.yaml (for general workflow settings) and targets.yaml (for specific dataset-related settings).
+The path to these input files is set in two configuration files in YAML format: config.yaml (for general workflow settings) and targets.yaml (for specific dataset-related settings).
 The latter must be modified by the user to point the SAMPLES and METADATA parameters to your data.
 The OUTPUT_DIRECTORY parameter should point to your desired results directory.

 The script build_targets.py simplifies the process of creating the targets configuration file.
 To run this script, you need to have PyYAML installed.
 It takes a list of sample names, a directory with BAM and FASTA files, the path to the metadata table and the name of your dataset as required inputs.
 Then, it searches the directory for files that have the appropriate extensions and sample names and adds them to the configuration file.